dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies09](/images/goalies09.png)

 What do these four clusters teach us about these data?
-Looking at the scatterplot with the best separation, row 2, column 1, Ht vs. GP, we can see the red group in the top-right corner of the plot, represented by Tukka Rask, are mostly starters and taller than average.
+Looking at the scatterplot with the best separation, row 2, column 1, Ht vs. GP, we can see the red group in the top-right corner of the plot, represented by Tukka Rask, is taller than average and mostly starters.
 Backups, in the lower half of the plot can be "short" (purple) or tall (green).
-Then there's the 50% save percentage group, which we already know about...
+Then there's the 50% save percentage group, which we already know about.
+Sorry, Ferguson.

 ## 3. Clustering on All Data
-OK let's add in all the data we can quickly.
-Ignoring categorical data for now, which columns are numeric?
+OK let's add in all the data we can quickly get somewhere with.

+### 3.1.
+How Many Clusters?
+Ignoring categorical data for now, how many columns are numeric?

 ```r
 goalies %>%